 - Imsanity

 WP Compress has a very clear interface and performs compression tasks in the background.
 The extension is not exactly cheap, but it is very convenient.
-If you'd rather start with a free plugin, you should take a closer look at Imsanity.
+If you would prefer to start with a free plugin, you should take a closer look at Imsanity.

-Most optimizers have a premium model that limits either by image size or number of images.
+Most optimisers have a premium model that limits either the image size or the number of images.
 The exception is Robin.
 Should you even pay for such a plugin?
 It depends on how much control you need.
-Alternatively, it is possible to optimize the images yourself with desktop tools, or on the command line(optimizt, compress-images) or online before uploading(TinyPNG, Shortpixel).
+Alternatively, it is possible to optimise the images yourself with desktop tools, or on the command line(optimizt, compress-images) or online before uploading(TinyPNG, Shortpixel).

 Most plugins also create images in different, smaller sizes.
 Depending on the resolution of the user’s browser, a significantly smaller file is integrated directly, which again leads to significant performance gains.